A Chiastic Reconfiguration Of Isaiah 2-4

 Retranslation notes for Isaiah 2

-[b] vs 22 "Don't concern yourself with the humans who have breath in their nostrils.
-For of what account are they?" instead of "Stop trusting in mere humans, who have but a breath in their nostrils.
+[d] vs 22 Removed this verse, as it is omitted in the LXX and considered by many to be a later insertion.
+The verse goes, "Stop trusting in mere humans, who have but a breath in their nostrils.
 Why hold them in esteem?".

-Isaiah 3 See now, the Lord, the Lord Almighty, is about to take from Jerusalem and Judah both supply and support: all supplies of food and all supplies of water, 2 the hero and the warrior, the judge and the prophet, the diviner and the elder, 3 the captain of fifty and the man of rank, the counselor, skilled craftsman and clever enchanter.
+Isaiah 3 See now, the Lord, the Lord Almighty, is about to take from Jerusalem and Judah both supply and support: all supplies of food and all supplies of water, 2 the hero and the warrior, the judge and the prophet, the diviner and the elder, 3 the captain of fifty and the man of rank, the counselor, skilled craftsman and eloquent orator [a].

 4 “I will make mere youths their officials; children will rule over them.”